Croatian Defence Council: Other brigades

 Reservists staffed 38 infantry brigades, 19 had names and/or numbers, and 19 only had names.
 The names commemorate famous or infamous figures from Croatian and Bosnian history.
 Each brigade had three or four battalions plus supporting elements.
 Two, the 107th and 109th were later transferred en masse to the ARBiH due to their Muslim majorities, as did the Muslim contingent of the 108th Brčko Brigade, who went on to form the ARBiH's 108 Motorised Brigade.
 The 107th became the ARBiH 107th "Chivalrous" Brigade while the 109th became the 109th Mountain Brigade.

 1993 restructuring

 In 1993, General Ante Roso restructured the HVO along the lines of the Croatian Army (HV).
 The four OZs were designated as Corps Districts Mostar, Tomislavgrad, Vitez and Orašje.
 Orašje included a much reduced Bosanska Posavina.
-Four Guards Brigades were formed, each manned by full-time professional soldiers.
+Four Guards Brigades were formed, each composed of full-time professional soldiers.
 Twenty-nine brigades were reformed as three-battalion strong Home Defence Regiments, usually with the same name and depot.
 Four brigades were disbanded.
 The military police were reduced to one Light Assault Brigade at Mostar.

 Eight HVO units served with the ARBiH, while one HVO brigade was forcibly incorporated into the ARBiH.
 The Sarajevo King Tvrtko Brigade became part of the ARBiH's 1st Corps.